 - Stay realistic.
-(Don’t underestimate how much you’ll need to spend on SaaS — underestimating can limit your options and close your company off from products it could really use.)
+(Don’t underestimate how much you will need to spend on SaaS as underestimating can limit your options and close your company off from products it could really use.)

-- Track costs per employee by department.
-(For benchmarking and rich information in the future, create a system that tracks how much you’re spending on SaaS per employee within each department.)
+- Track costs per employee by the department.
+(For benchmarking and rich information in the future, create a system that tracks how much you are spending on SaaS per employee within each department.)

-It’s also helpful to stay current on market prices for relevant SaaS products.
-When you are aware of market prices for different tools, you’re better able to explore your various options — and discover the best fits for your business.
+It is also helpful to stay current on market prices for relevant SaaS products.
+When you are aware of market prices for different tools, you are more able to explore various options and best fits for your business.